Flying to Roatán Honduras: Airlines, RTB Airport and Travel Tips

 Rainy visits also mean rainbows

-Is Roatán Safe?
+Is Roatán Safe for Tourists?

 The short answer is yes, especially in the main tourist areas of West End and West Bay.
 Most crime against visitors is petty theft, so use the same common-sense precautions you would anywhere.